Monday, December 1, 2008

 they would have to read 100 pages for the establishment of the characters.

-Doctors by Eric Segal
+Doctors by Erich Segal

 Gentlemen, I urge you to engrave this on the template of your memories: there are thousands of diseases in this world, but Medical Science only has an empirical cure for twenty six of them.
 The rest is...guesswork.’
 Erich Segal in Doctors.

 side.
-All you Sidney Sheldon readers will be pleasantly surprised by the lack of u know what!
-The book mentions that doctors have higher suicide and drug addiction rates than the rest of the population due to the rigorous demands of their profession.
+All you Sidney Sheldon readers will be pleasantly surprised by the lack of 'you know what!'
+The book says that doctors have higher suicide and drug addiction rates than the rest of the population due to the rigorous demands of their profession.
 We learn that many wannabe doctors give up their lives (or end up demented), as they are unable to cope with the intense pressure of their work.
 We learn the inner secrets of what happens when doctors goof up in their practice and the politics that affects even this profession.
 Concepts like euthanasia and doctor’s ethics are touched upon, not to mention the adrenaline of the operating room.
 There is a lot of medical knowledge to be found here and many exciting hospital room scenes.

 Friday, September 26, 2008